 From day one we have regularly published a Compassionate Shopping Guide as we are strong believers in encouraging the public to lead a cruelty-free lifestyle through conscious, ethical and cruelty free commerce.
 This includes rallying consumers to boycott powerful multi-national companies that continue to profit from animal testing.
 We also pursue political lobbying to improve animal protection legislation in the UK, EU and in countries where we are working.

-Over the past 25 years, we have developed a wide range of sustainable animal welfare projects in several countries, with a particular focus on Eastern Europe, and today we have a worldwide presence through our World Animal Day projects.
+Since 1991, we have developed a wide range of sustainable animal welfare projects in several countries, with a particular focus on Eastern Europe, and today we have a worldwide presence through our World Animal Day projects.

 We do not receive government or corporation funding and so rely entirely upon the generosity of our regular supporters and the general public to continue our work.
 All income is used to pursue the goals of the organisation.
 We direct our funds responsibly: we keep our administration costs to a minimum, design our own campaign literature, and have no expensive overheads.